breatheco-de/content/src/content/how-to/javascript-array-last.md

 ---
 title: "How to get the last element of an Array in Javascript?"
 subtitle: "Learn different techniques to retrieve the last element of an array in JavaScript.
-Discover easy and efficient ways to access the final element."
+You can access the last element by using the length property of arrays."
-tags: ["javascript"]
+tags: ["javascript", "arrays"]
-authors: ["julianvillalba"]
+authors: ["bran18"]

 ---

-As one of the daily basic parts of programming languages nowadays array last element method in javascript is normally used for accessing the last element of a determinate array of elements.
-There are multiple ways to get the last element of the array in javascript, please take a look at the following example showing one easy way to get the last item in an array using [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript):
+As one of the daily basic parts of programming languages nowadays array last element method in Javascript is normally used for accessing the last element of a determinate array of elements.
+There are multiple ways to get the last element of the array in Javascript, please take a look at the following example showing one easy way to get the last item in an array using [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript):

 ```js
 const colorsArray = ['purple', 'yellow', ‘orange’, 'blue' ‘red’, ];